DivyaBasantray/World-Layoffs/README.md

-# Layoff Dataset – SQL Data Cleaning Project
+# Layoff Dataset – SQL Data Cleaning And EDA Project

 This project focuses on cleaning a raw layoff dataset using SQL.
 The goal was to transform messy data into a reliable, analysis-ready dataset.